AlleycatStudios/SRB-Docker/README.md

 # SRB-Docker
-Test creating a docker image
+Test creating a docker image with SRBMiner-multi 3.6.3